m0-foundation/ttg-frontend/README.md

 This resets the nonce and state for the wallet

 ## E2E Test

-We use cypress that on every .cy.ts file deploys the spog contract found on `hardhat/deploy-spog.ts`
+We use cypress that on every .cy.ts file deploys the TTG contract found on `hardhat/deploy-spog.ts`

 To Run specific test or debug:

 In one terminal tab:

 ```bash
 yarn dev
 ```

 In a second terminal tab:

 ```bash
 yarn cy:open
 ```